nattive/feassesment/README.md

 # Front End Assessment

 This project implements API from [ Ice and Fire API ](https://www.anapioficeandfire.com/api/books)..
-Ensure you have an active internet to fetch data from the API
+* Ensure you have an active internet to fetch data from the API.
+* Endure you press the enter button after typing your search query

 ## Project setup